Look - Keyboard-First Launcher#

 • Show/hide via Settings → Appearance → Running Apps (on/off toggle).

-• In command mode, the digit shortcuts keep their existing command-catalog semantics (calc / pomo / kill / shell / sys); the running-apps switcher only fires on the home screen.
+• In command mode, the digit shortcuts keep their existing command-catalog semantics (calc / pomo / todo / kill / shell / sys); the running-apps switcher only fires on the home screen.
 Suspended modes (translate, command) also ignore the digit keys so the hidden strip can't fire from a stale cache.

 Persisted as running_apps_placement in ~/.look.config - see Configuration.